duanebester/map-api-book/src/chapter_1/docker_files.md

 # 6bba9117fccc   mongo:latest   "docker-entrypoint.s…"   35 seconds ago   Up 34 seconds
 ```

-To stop the Mongo Container, run:
+To stop the running containers, run:
 ```bash
 docker-compose down --remove-orphans
 ```

-We can add our Postgres DB Service as well, add the following `postgres:` section below the `mongo:` section:
+The nice thing about Docker Compose is that we can _compose_ several services together.
+Say we also wanted to add a Postgres Database.
+We would do so by adding the following `postgres:` section below the `mongo:` section:
 ```yml
   mongo:
     ...